ska-sa/katgpucbf/doc/control.rst

 The correlator components are controlled using `katcp`_.
 Standard katcp requests (such as querying and subscribing to sensors) are not covered here;
 only application-specific requests are listed.
+Sensors are described in :ref:`monitoring-sensors`.

 .. _katcp: https://katcp-python.readthedocs.io/en/latest/_downloads/361189acb383a294be20d6c10c257cb4/NRF-KAT7-6.0-IFCE-002-Rev5-1.pdf